 In the present context, the role of DIETs is critical in providing quality Pre-service and Inservice teacher training to student trainees and in-service teachers.
 It is time that DIETs rise up to the challenge and emerge as a robust unit for professional development of teachers and models for the other private institutions in the districts as well.
-It was felt that there was a need to devise suggestive measures on how to strengthen the relationship between the DIETs, BRCs and CRCs.
+It was felt that there was a need to devise suggestive measures on how to strengthen the relationship between the DIETs and Block Resource Centres (BRCs) and Cluster Resource Centres (CRCs).

 At the same time, the field realities revealed that large numbers of DIETs are not able to optimally utilize the actual intake capacity for D.El.Ed programmes due to lesser demand.
 In such cases, recruitment in DIETs also need to be restructured so that it is used more for in-service training.
+It may be recalled that DIETs were envisioned at a time when the presence of private institutions in terms of teacher education was almost negligible.
+In the current scenario with almost 90% Teacher Education Institutions in the Private sector, the role of DIETs needs to be revisited so that the focus is on strengthening of existing teachers in the system through in-service training.
 Keeping this need for reappraisal in perspective, MHRD has developed a Guideline on Strengthening of DIETs.
 This guideline is as follows: